Last Updated: 9 April 2020.

-In April of this year, Canada’s Temporary Foreign Worker Program suddenly became a hot topic for every major media outlet in the country.
-Reactions to controversy surrounding the program ranged from virulent criticism to impassioned defense.
+Over the past several years, Canada’s Temporary Foreign Worker Program has been a hot topic across the major news outlets in the country.
+Reactions to the controversy surrounding the program have ranged from virulent criticism to impassioned defense.